greenelab/phenoplier/README.md

   /bin/bash -c "python environment/scripts/setup_data.py"
 ```

-The `-v` parameter allows to specify a local directory (`/tmp/phenoplier_data`) where the data will be downloaded.
+The `-v` parameter allows to mount a local directory into the container; in this case, it specifies a local directory (`${DATA_FOLDER}` pointing to `/tmp/phenoplier_data`) where the data will be downloaded and results saved.
-If you want to generate the figures and tables for the manuscript, you need to clone the [PhenoPLIER manuscript repo](https://github.com/greenelab/phenoplier_manuscript) and pass it with `-v [PATH_TO_MANUSCRIPT_REPO]:/opt/phenoplier_manuscript`.
+If you want to generate the figures and tables for the manuscript, you need to clone the [PhenoPLIER manuscript repo](https://github.com/greenelab/phenoplier_manuscript) and pass it with `-v [PATH_TO_MANUSCRIPT_REPO]:/opt/manuscript`.
+On the other hand, if you want to pass environment variables like the number of CPU cores to use, you need to use parameter `-e`, such as: `-e PHENOPLIER_N_JOBS=2` for 2 CPU cores.

-You can run notebooks from the command line, for example:
+You can run notebooks from the command line.
+For example:

 ```bash
 docker run --rm \